 Find out more about my research here: https://campos-lab.net.

 Ph.D., University of Calgary, 2014

 I am strongly committed to student education and mentorship.
 I have experience teaching not only in Biological Anthropology but also in Environmental Studies, which, like Anthropology, is field that embraces an interdisciplinary, holistic approach to understanding humanity’s place in the natural world.
-I view teaching, mentorship, and research as synergistic activities that draw strength from each other, and consequently my teaching style emphasizes the integration of teaching with research through discussions, engagement with recent scientific literature, and problem-solving exercises.
 My foremost goals as an educator are to challenge and inspire students, and to prepare them for rewarding careers.

-Prospective students: I plan to accept MA and PhD students to start in Fall 2019.
+Prospective students: I am accepting MA and PhD students.
 I especially encourage applicants who are interested in carrying out research on wild nonhuman primates at the nexus of behavioral ecology, health, and the environment.
 Current topics of interest include: effects of climate variability on survival and reproduction; variation in early-life experience and its consequences; aging and biomarkers of health in the wild; climate change contingencies in primate conservation; responses to seasonal and inter-annual environmental stressors; and health and fitness consequences of the quality and quantity of social bonds.

 Full list of publications: https://www.campos-lab.net/publication/

 2020 – Campos FA*, Villavicencio F*, Archie EA, Colchero F, Alberts SC.
 Social Bonds, Social Status and Survival in Wild Baboons: A Tale of Two Sexes.
 Philosophical Transactions of the Royal Society B: Biological Sciences.